tomfielden/TerikoTableau/README.md

     END
 ```

  Notice: When a name substitution (Old to New) is not found, the original DISTRIBUTOR name is used, but is prefixed with an asterix so that missing values can be spotted quickly.
 The DISTRIBUTOR field is renamed to "Distributor House".

 * Join "Salesforce/Salesforce Accounts Extract" on "IPS Member ID"
     * First aggregate table.
-        * Group by "IPS Member ID"
+    * Group by "Member ID"
     * MAX of Student Count
-        * MAX of Name of Co-Op
+    * MAX of Co-Op Name

 * Inner Join on Manufacturer, #SKU
     * MAX of Product Description    -> Unique PD
     * MAX of Pack Size              -> Unique PS

 * Pack Size
 This formula makes more sense in context.
 It says; If the #SKU is empty, use the current/original Pack Size else use the one chose by the aggregation above (i.e. the unique one in the Manufacturer, #SKU group)

 ```
     IF ISNULL([#SKU]) or [#SKU] = "" THEN